-The Montreal High Lights Festival is on its way to becoming one of the most popular winter festivals in Canada.
-The Quebec festival that goes 10 days from the end of February to the beginning of March shines a spotlight on arts and culture, the celebration of light, and the culinary scene.
+The Montreal Highlights Festival, or Montréal en Lumière, is on its way to becoming one of the most popular winter festivals in Canada.
+The Quebec festival, which lasts 10 days and kicks off around the end of February, shines a spotlight on arts and culture, the celebration of light, and the culinary scene.

-When the dates for Winterlicious are announced, get your reservations booked as soon as possible—openings are a rare and coveted treat.
-Ontario's biannual culinary festival is where the city's top chefs strut their culinary stuff each January or February during Winterlicious.
-Nearly 200 restaurants, featuring wide-ranging styles and cuisines, open their doors and drop their prices on prix-fixe menus for two weeks.
+When the dates for Winterlicious are announced, you'll want to book reservations as soon as possible—openings are a rare and coveted treat.
+Ontario's biannual culinary festival is where the city's top chefs strut their culinary stuff each January or February.
+Nearly 200 restaurants, featuring wide-ranging styles and cuisines, open their doors and drop their prices on prix fixe menus for two weeks.
 2021 dates have yet to be announced.

-The Ice on Whyte international ice carving competition highlights the sculptural creations of artists who arrive in Edmonton, Alberta, from all over the world.
-The ice carving is complemented by a giant ice slide, interactive kids zone, live music, food, fashion, and much more.Continue to 9 of 9 below.
+The Ice on Whyte international ice carving competition in Edmonton, Alberta, highlights the sculptural creations of artists from all over the world.
+The masterpieces are typically complemented by a giant ice slide, interactive kids zone, live music, food, ice carving lessons, and other activities, but in 2021, it's been canceled.

 For almost 50 years, Toronto, Ontario, has kicked off the holiday season with a series of free events: concerts, ice skating, the illumination of Nathan Phillips Square and a giant Christmas tree with 100,000 lights.
 Perhaps the best way to witness this spectacular sight is by ice skating on the famous Nathan Phillips Square rink.
 All Cavalcade of Lights activities—including ice skating—are free.
 In 2020, the event has been canceled.